Tadami Line: Japan's most scenic local train line (Fukushima Prefecture)

 History of the Tadami Line

-The Tadami Line was not opened in its entirety at once, but rather in sections that were opened in succession.
+The Tadami Line was not a railway line that opened in its entirety at once, but rather one that opened in sections repeatedly.

-It was also called the "Aizu Line" rather than the Tadami Line.
+At that time, it was called the "Aizu Line," not the Tadami Line.

-The Aizu Line was repeatedly extended, reaching Aizu-Miyashita Station in 1941.
+The Aizu Line was extended repeatedly, reaching Aizu-Miyashita Station in 1941.

-Meanwhile, on the Niigata Prefecture side, the section from Koide Station to Oshirakawa Station opened in 1942, and this section was named the "Tadami Line."
+On the Niigata Prefecture side, the section from Koide Station to Ooshirakawa Station opened in 1942, and this section was named the "Tadami Line."

-After the war, in 1956, the Aizu Line was extended to Aizu-Kawaguchi Station.
+In 1956, after the war, the Aizu Line was extended to Aizu-Kawaguchi Station.

-Furthermore, the section of track from Aizu-Kawaguchi Station to Tadami Station was also built as a freight line to transport materials for the construction of Tagokura Dam.
+Furthermore, the section of track from Aizu-Kawaguchi Station to Tadami Station was also constructed as a freight-only line to transport materials for the construction of the Tagokura Dam.

-After the dam was completed, this freight line was handed over to the Japanese National Railways (the predecessor of JR), and the Aizu Line was extended and opened in 1963.
+After the completion of the dam, this freight-only line was handed over to the Japanese National Railways (the predecessor of JR), and the Aizu Line was extended and opened in 1963.

-Then, in 1971, the section between Tadami Station and Oshirakawa Station was extended and opened, completing the entire line from Aizu-Wakamatsu Station to Koide Station, and the line was renamed the "Tadami Line."
+Then, in 1971, the line was extended from Tadami Station to Ohshirakawa Station, completing the entire line from Aizu-Wakamatsu Station to Koide Station, and it was named the "Tadami Line."

-This was 45 years after the initial opening of the Aizu Line.
+This was a full 45 years after the initial opening of the Aizu Line.

-As the Tadami Line crosses the border between Fukushima and Niigata prefectures, passenger traffic is low, and there were times when its closure was considered, even before it was fully opened.
+Because the Tadami Line runs along the border between Fukushima and Niigata prefectures, passenger traffic is low, and there were times, including before the line was fully completed, when its closure was considered.

-However, because the parallel National Route 252 is closed in winter, the Tadami Line has a history of being spared from closure as it is the only means of transport that can reliably cross prefectural borders even in winter.
+However, because the parallel National Route 252 is closed during the winter, the Tadami Line has historically avoided closure as it is the only reliable means of transportation that can cross the prefectural border even in winter.

-However, 40 years after its completion, the Tadami Line faced its greatest crisis in July 2011.
+However, in July 2011, 40 years after its full opening, the Tadami Line faced its greatest crisis.

-Heavy rains caused extensive damage, including the washing away of bridges.
+Heavy rains caused significant damage, including the collapse of bridges.

-The following October 2012, service was restored except for the section between Aizu-Kawaguchi Station and Tadami Station.
-However, due to the extent of the damage and the particularly poor usage of this section prior to the disaster, restoration work was not initially carried out.
+In October 2012, all sections except for the Aizu-Kawaguchi Station to Tadami Station were restored, but due to the extensive damage to this section and its particularly poor usage before the disaster, restoration work was initially not carried out.

-However, in areas along the line where roads are closed in winter, there is a strong trust in the railway, and the line was restored by adopting a "vertical separation system" in which Fukushima Prefecture and municipalities along the line own the land and railway facilities, while JR East operates the trains.
+However, in the areas along the line where roads are closed during the winter, there is strong trust in the railway, and it was decided to restore the line by adopting a "separation of ownership and operation" system, in which Fukushima Prefecture and the municipalities along the line own the land and railway facilities, and JR East operates the trains.

 On October 1, 2022, the Tadami Line resumed full operation for the first time in 11 years.